Search the collections

 - The model depicts one of the key technological innovations linked to the 1888 Melbourne Centennial Exhibition (and thus the Exhibition Building) and the significant historical event of Australia's first electric tram service (1889-1896).
 The tramcar was later used by entrepreneurs in the Box Hill & Doncaster Tramway Co.
 Ltd. during the highly speculative and financially risky nature of land and business development in Melbourne in the 1880s-1890s.

-Cable trams which were hauled by steam-powered engines and underground cables were already in operation in Melbourne by 1888, and this electric tram's design was very similar to the construction of the typical horse or cable-driven trams of the time.
+Cable trams which were hauled by steam-powered engines and underground cables were already in operation in Melbourne by 1885, and this electric tram's carriage body design was very similar to the construction of the typical horse or cable-driven trams of the time.
 However this tram employed the very new technology of direct electric drive via an overhead electrified wire.
 An electric motor was fitted to a truck (or bogie) under the tramcar and provided the power to drive the vehicle along the rails via gearing to one of the two axles.
 Power to the motor was transmitted via a pole conductor in contact with an electrified, overhead wire.
-As the technology had only been successfully commercialised in tramcars in the United States early in 1888, by the time of the 1888 Melbourne International Exhibition it represented a cutting-edge transport technology of its time.
+As the technology had only been successfully commercialised in tramcars in the United States early in 1888, by the time of the 1888 Melbourne International Exhibition (October) it represented a cutting-edge transport technology of its time.

 The tramcar represents a transition in technology in the use of electricity as a motive force, as well as a key milestone in Melbourne's public transport development.
-It was not until 1905, that Melbourne gained its first successful electric tram service (running from North Melbourne to Essendon) and not until the 1920s that electric trams became more important to the city than its cable-tram network.
+It was not until 1905, that Melbourne gained its first successful and ongoing electric tram service (running from North Melbourne to Essendon) and not until the 1920s that electric trams became more important to the city than its cable-tram network.

 Scale models have long formed a key interpretive approach in depicting the story of technological development in areas such as transport, engineering and mining where the acquisition of full-size artefacts is often impractical, particularly when considered for display within a traditional museum setting.
 Museum Victoria has a large and historically significant collection of scale models dating back to the museum's earliest years in the 1850s, depicting shipping, railways, mining, agricultural machinery, steam engines and other aspects of engineering.